 From playing it safe to becoming a serial expat

-After I got my formal education in leisure management, I migrated south and started a music blog with my then-roommate, leading to an interesting summer hanging out with musicians and becoming infatuated with an Italian rapper.
+After completing my formal education in leisure management (tourism), I migrated south and started a music blog with my then-roommate, leading to an interesting summer hanging out with musicians and becoming infatuated with an Italian rapper.
 I was already heading to Italy, so I took that summer romance as a sign I was traveling in the right direction.

-A new years resolution to learn Italian led me to a language class, where I met my future partner in life, love, and adventure.
+A new years resolution to learn Italian led me to the language class that introduced me to my future partner in life, love, and adventure.
 Three dates and seven months later we eloped and moved to Ireland, where I studied business and later on geography and environmental science.
 But nothing got me as excited as making art.
 I’ve made more use of my short design course than I ever did of any formal education.
 To this day I’m grateful for learning graphic and web design because those skills have led to many interesting projects over the years.

 In 2012, I moved to California, finally graduating college at age 28 (as the first person in my family to obtain a college degree).
 The following summer I started interning at an international think tank, where I held a number of positions over the following three years.